Adaptive Euler methods for stochastic systems with non-globally Lipschitz coefficients: Strong convergence of the adaptive scheme

-The bound \cref{eq:consistency} characterises the propagation of error in mean-square over a single step of the combined semi-implicit Euler scheme with backstop \cref{eq:finalScheme}, and holds regardless of whether or not the timestepping strategy requires an application of the semi-implicit scheme or the backstop scheme.
-The accumulation of error in mean-square for \cref{eq:finalScheme}, and hence the order of strong convergence, can now be estimated by an appropriate application of two discrete variants of the Gronwall inequality.
+The bound \eqref{eq:consistency} characterises the propagation of error in mean-square over a single step of the combined semi-implicit Euler scheme with backstop \eqref{eq:finalScheme}, and holds regardless of whether or not the timestepping strategy requires an application of the semi-implicit scheme or the backstop scheme. \noteB{ \begin{assumption} Finally, $h_{\max}$ is chosen so that there exists a constant $\delta\in[0,1]$ that does not depend on $h_{\max}$, such that